Home » Money Management » How to Support Your Parents Financially as They Age—Without Losing Your Sanity

 It’s helpful to make a full list of your parents’ financial accounts, including bank accounts, credit cards, and loans.
 This ensures nothing is overlooked when managing their finances.

 Knowing where their money is can help avoid confusion, protect them from missed payments, and prevent scammers from taking advantage of any overlooked accounts.
-As well as you tracking down unclaimed property funds.
+As well as tracking down unclaimed property funds.

 To learn more: Get Access to your MONEY organized Budget Binder